keroMimeo/recipes/crockpotCashewChicken.md

 ### Directions ###

 * Combine flour and pepper in large zip loc bag.
-* Add chicken to bag and shake to coat with flour mixture.
+* Add chicken to bag.
+Shake to coat with flour mixture.
 * Heat oil in skillet over medium-high heat.
 * Brown chicken for about 2 minutes on each side.
 * Place chicken in slow cooker.